1 ¡Hola! :)

 Actividad E

-Now that you’ve learned how to greet someone in Spanish, it is time to include more personal information about yourself such as your name, where you’re from and age.
-Watch as Dani introduces himself to you in the following video.
+Now that you know how to greet someone, it is time to share more personal information about yourself such as your name, where you’re from or where you live and what you study or do for a living.

 Dani starts his video with a greeting and states his name.
 Did you know there are 3 ways to say your name in Spanish?